AbhiXverse/Solidity-journey/Ethereum 101 - Day 01.md

     - Transactions modify the state and trigger smart contract execution

 - State machine (EVM):
     - Uses the Ethereum Virtual Machine (EVM) to process state changes.
     - Executes smart contract written in Solidity or Vyper

 - Data Structures:
     - Stores state in a database (LevelDB)
     - Uses Merkle Patricia Tree for efficient transaction and state storage

 - Consensus Algorithms:
     - Bitcoin uses Nakamoto Consensus PoW (proof-of -work), securing the chain by making it costly to attack
     - Ethereum originally used PoW (Ethash) but transitioned to PoS (proof-of-state) in Ethereum 2.0 (Serenity) for better scalability and efficiency

 - Economic Security:
     - PoW ensured security by making the 51% attack expensive
     - PoS enchances security by requiring validatiors to stake ETH, discouraging malicious behavior

 - Software Implementations
     - Go-Ethereum (Geth) - Most widely used
     - OpenEthereum - Deprecated, transitioning to Erigon (formerly Turbo-geth)
     - Other clients: Nethermind, Erigon, Turbo-geth

 - Halting Problem in Etheruem:

      - Ethereum's Ethereum Virtual Machine (EVM) can read and write data to memory, making it a Turing-complete system
 - What is the halting problem:
     - In Turing-complete system, it's impossible to determine in advance whether a given program will eventually stop or run forever.
 This is known as the halting problem
 - How does this affect Ethereum ?
     - Since Ethereum runs smart contracts, it cannot predict if a contract will stop or how long it will run.
 To prevent contracts from running indefinitely and consuming unlimited resources, Ethereum uses a gas system
 - Why gas ?
+    - Gas acts as a meter that limits how much       computation a contract can perform
     -